 Third, we've created a dozen worksheets, templates, and checklists that any small community will find useful as they begin a project or as they carry that project out to success.

 You are not likely to find more useful, tested information for rural community volunteers.
 We're proud of the great work done to bring this idea to a useful reality and deliver a useful product, not just now, but for years to come.

 Check out the Toolkit for Working with Rural Volunteers Project Brief for an overview of the research project and Toolkit.

 Read Volunteers for Rural Watersheds Research Report for complete research findings.

 Examples of trial practice case studies include:

-Holding a 5k race- Friends of the Lower Muskingum River, Ohio
+Holding a 5k Race -- Friends of the Lower Muskingum River, Ohio

-Partnering with student athletes- George's Creek Watershed Association, Maryland
+Partnering with student athletes -- George's Creek Watershed Association, Maryland

 Many communities have a college or university within their boundaries.
 By volunteering with a local watershed group, students can easily connect the campus to the community while addressing environmental issues.
-In partnership with the Appalachian Regional Reforestation Initiative, George’s Creek Watershed Association (GCWA) in Barton, MD, was able to recruit the Frostburg State University football team to help an AmeriCorps NCCC crew plant trees on reclaimed mine lands.
-Twenty student athletes and five coaches helped plant about 4,000 native hardwood trees on seven acres of reclaimed mine land.
+In partnership with the Appalachian Regional Reforestation Initiative, George's Creek Watershed Association (GCWA) in Barton, MD, was able to recruit the Frostburg State University football team to help an AmeriCorps NCCC crew plant trees on reclaimed mine lands.
+Twenty student athletes and five coaches helped plant roughly 4,000 native hardwood trees on seven acres of reclaimed mine land.
 The team had a great time and their head coach expressed interest in helping GCWA again in the future.

 Video funded by the Norcross Wildlife Foundation